 Certified Translation and Legalised Translation

-This type of translation is required for numerous official documents when an official declaration from the translator is necessary to confirm that the translated text corresponds accurately to the original document.
+This type of translation is needed for many official documents.
+An official statement from the translator is required.
+This statement confirms that the translated text matches the original document accurately.
 Sworn translations are generally required for diplomas, academic qualifications, birth certificates, certificates of no impediment, certificates, and documents for citizenship or marriage.

 Translations with Legal Value

 Certain types of documents require additional steps to obtain legal value.
-Depending on the regulations of the country where the official translations need to be submitted, a certified or sworn translation may be required.
+Depending on the country's rules, you may need a certified or sworn translation for official documents.

 In Italy, a translation is considered legally valid only if it is certified (sworn) by an official translator.
-The certification process involves a sworn statement before a public official (such as a court clerk), where the translator declares that the translation is complete, faithful, and corresponds entirely to the original document.
+The certification process involves a sworn statement before a public official (such as a court clerk).
+In this statement the translator declares that the translation is complete, faithful, and corresponds entirely to the original document.

 Certified Translations

-Unlike a sworn translation, in a certified translation, the official translator personally declares the conformity of the translation to the original text, but no oath is required before a public official.
-In some countries, a sworn translator (similar to an official translator in Italy) will issue a document certifying the accuracy of the translation, often called a "Certificate of Accuracy."
+In a certified translation, the official translator states that the translation matches the original text.
+However, they do not need to take an oath before a public official.
+In some countries, a sworn translator issues a document that certifies the translation's accuracy.
+This document is often called a "Certificate of Accuracy."

 In other countries, the concept of a sworn translation (i.e., a translation made official through the oath taken by the official translator in court) does not exist.
 Instead, there is the concept of a sworn translator.
-In some foreign countries, recognized sworn translators, unlike in Italy, are responsible for both the certified translation and the legalization process.
+In some foreign countries, sworn translators are responsible for both the certified translation and the legalization process.

 Legalised Translations

-In Italy, the legalisation of a translation (legalized translation) is a procedure that follows the certification of the translation (i.e., the sworn translation or certified translation in court).
-Through legalisation, the signature of the official who administered the oath is certified, and the certified translation is followed by the process of legalisation.
+In Italy, the legalisation of a translation (legalised translation) is a procedure that follows the certification of the translation (i.e., the sworn translation or certified translation in court).

-When the translator signs the sworn statement attached to the translation, they assume both criminal and civil responsibility for the accuracy of the translation.
+When the translator signs the sworn statement with the translation, they take on legal responsibility for its accuracy.

 The sworn translation must be carried out in such a way as to ensure the completeness and correspondence between the translated text and the original.
 Therefore, the translator must possess in-depth knowledge of both languages and the specific terminology of the relevant field.